Irockasingranite/sensor-kit/README.md

 cargo install cargo-binstall
 ```

-Then, build the project using cargo:
+### Nucleo-F413ZH

+The Nucleo-F413ZH is configured as the default target.
+As such, you can simply run
 ```
 cargo build --release
 ```

-Flash it via
+to build the firmware, and

 ```
 cargo flash --release --chip=STM32F413ZHTx
 ```

-Or run it directly via
+to flash it.

+To run the firmware with `probe-rs` attached for capturing log output, run
 ```
 cargo run --release
 ```
-to capture log output.

-## Building for Pico2
+### Pico2

 To build for Pico2 targets, you'll have invoke a few extra options:
 ```